echo-air-model/echo-air-model.github.io/docs/code_details/environmental_justice_calcs.md

    * `population_columns`: a list of population columns to use from the population input file
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
    * `debug_mode`: a Boolean indicating whether or not to output debug statements
+   * `dpm`: a Boolean indicating whether or not to include DPM in calculations
 2. Outputs
    * `exposure_gdf`: a geodataframe with the exposure concentrations and allocated population by racial group
 3. Methodology: